religionhistory/SCCSR/README.md

 # Overview
 The Standard Cross-Cultural Sample of Religion is a product of the [Database of Religious History(DRH)](https://religiondatabase.org).
 The DRH is a qualitative-quantitative encyclopedic database of historical religious data across time and space.
-Data in contributed to the project by academic [experts](https://religiondatabase.org/landing/about/people/experts) and overseen by a panel of [editors](https://religiondatabase.org/landing/about/people/editors).
+Data are contributed to the project by academic [experts](https://religiondatabase.org/landing/about/people/experts) and overseen by a panel of [editors](https://religiondatabase.org/landing/about/people/editors).
-The data takes the form of answers (provided by experts) to a long list of standard questions grounded in time and space.
+The data take the form of answers (provided by experts) to a long list of standard questions grounded in time and space.
-More details on the intracies of the data are found below.

 The Standard Cross-Cultural Sample of Religion is “standard” in a different way than its namesake, The Standard Cross-Cultural Sample (SCCS).
 The SCCS was designed to control for region and cultural relatedness.